smartgeber Logo

 Understanding Dystopian Characteristics

-One of the most prominent dystopian characteristics is the presence of an authoritarian government.
-In these societies, the government exerts extreme control over every aspect of life, often using propaganda, surveillance, and censorship to maintain power.
-This control stifles freedom and individuality, creating a climate of fear and oppression.
+One of the most prominent dystopian characteristics is the presence of an oppressive government.
+In these societies, the government exerts total control over its citizens, often through surveillance, propaganda, and strict laws.
+This control is usually justified as a means of maintaining order, but it ultimately strips individuals of their freedom and autonomy.

 Environmental Degradation